About the Journal

 Description

-The journal publishes original articles, systematic reviews, clinical case reports, letters to the editor, and editorial articles.
-All articles are evaluated under a double-blind peer review process, ensuring the scientific quality and objectivity of the content (link to review process).
+All articles are evaluated through a double-blind peer review process conducted by external reviewers, ensuring the scientific quality and objectivity of the content. (review process).

 RELART does not charge article processing fees (APCs) or editing costs to authors.